-Early childhood teachers and supervisors report that working with Studio’s artist/instructors has helped them enrich their classrooms and develop a sustainable visual arts curriculum that will benefit children for years to come.
+In addition, our EC program offers intensive training and hands-on mentoring in visual arts instruction for early childhood educators to provide on-site mentoring in centers and schools throughout the city, where they coach teachers on activating their art centers, displaying children’s work, and providing workshops for parents.
+Early childhood teachers and supervisors report that working with Studio’s artist instructors has helped them enrich their classrooms and develop a sustainable visual arts curriculum which benefit children for years to come.